 Electrical equipment POSSIBLE CAUSES WHAT TO DO The wipers do not work.
 Wiper blades stuck.
 Free the blades before using the wipers.
 Faulty electrical circuit.
 Consult an approved dealer.
 Fuse damaged.
 Replace the fuse, refer to the information on "Fuses".
 The wiper does not stop.
 Faulty electrical controls.
 Consult an approved dealer.
 Direction indicators flashing more quickly.
 Blown bulb.
-See information on "Headlights: changing bulbs" or "Rear and side lights: changing bulbs".
+See information on "Headlights: changing the bulbs" or "Rear lights: changing the bulbs" in section 5.
 The direction indicators do not work.
-Faulty electrical circuit or control.
+Faulty electrical circuit.
 Consult an approved dealer.
-Fuse damaged.
-Replace the fuse, refer to the information on "Fuses".
 The lights do not come on or go off.
 Faulty electrical circuit or control.
 Consult an approved dealer.
-Fuse damaged.
-Replace the fuse, refer to the information on "Fuses".

-Electrical equipment POSSIBLE CAUSES WHAT TO DO Traces of condensation in the lights.
+Traces of condensation in the lights.
 Traces of condensation may be a natural phenomenon caused by variations in temperature.
-In this case, the traces will disappear slowly once the lights are switched on.
-The front seat belt reminder light comes on when the seat belts are fastened.
+In this situation, these traces soon disappear when the lights are switched on.
+The illumination of the seat belt reminder warning light does not match the seat belt status.
 An object is stuck between the floor and the seat and is disrupting the operation of the sensor.
-Remove all objects from underneath the front seats.
+Remove any objects from underneath the rear seats.